jatinkumar762/Design-Patterns-Java/Behavioral Pattern/Command Pattern.md

 #### Participants for command design pattern are:
   * Command interface - for declaring an operation.
-  * Concrete command classes –
+  * Concrete command classes – Implements the Command interface
   * Invoker -   which is given the command object to carry out the operation.
   * Receiver – which execute the operation.
+  * Client - Creates a ConcreteCommand object and sets its receiver

 #### Positive